donMichaelL/mysite/README.md

 (requires gunicorn)
-You can also specify the tasks to run during release phase p.x. python manage.py migrate
+You can also specify the tasks to run during release phase p.x. python manage.py migrate include release: bash ./release-tasks.sh
+The release-tasks file will have all the release tasks (dont forget to chmod 0777 release-tasks.sh)

 2. Create a runtime.txt
 This will inform heroku for python version